jokerwrld999/jokerwrld.github.io/_posts/2023/2023-10-02-deploying-spring-music-application.md

 ## Intoduction

-In this post, we will walk through the Software Development Lifecycle (SDLC) of a Java Spring application.
+In this post, we will walk through the manual and automated deployment of a Java Spring application.
 Our demonstration will be based on the popular Spring Music sample record album collection application, originally designed to showcase database services on Cloud Foundry and the Spring Framework.

 However, instead of utilizing Cloud Foundry initially, we will begin by hosting the Spring Music application on a local on-premises server, providing insights into traditional deployment methods.
 Later in the guide, we will explore containerization using Docker, enabling a more flexible and versatile deployment approach.